-A step-by-step tutorial for taking Christmas pictures of your family by yourself that look dreamy and professional in front of your Christmas tree.
+A step-by-step tutorial for taking DIY Christmas family photos by yourself that look dreamy and professional in front of your Christmas tree.

-And I realized, with it being Christmas Eve and so many of y’all are gathered around your tree right now with loved ones you possibly only see once per year, maybe it would help any of you wanting to capture the moment during your festivities.
+If at some point this season when you’re gathered around your tree with loved ones, maybe these tips can help any of you wanting to capture the moment during your festivities.

 I rounded up Regan and Olivia for a quick DIY Christmas photo shoot, and (even though Regan was not having it) while I was at it, I took a picture of my setup to hopefully help some of you.